International University of East Africa

 International University of East Africa (IUEA) is a private non-profit institution in Uganda, and is a chartered University by the Uganda National Council for Higher Education (NCHE).

 In September 2022 the International University of East Africa was approved for grant of a charter by the National Council for Higher Education (NCHE).

 Overview

 International University of East Africa is one of the newest universities in Uganda.
 Located in Kansanga, off the Kampala-Ggaba Road, in the southern part of the Kampala Metropolitan Area, the campus measures 20 acre.
-Once the campus infrastructure is fully installed, the student body is expected to swell to 10,000.
-The first Chancellor of IUEA was the late Professor Emmanuel Tumusiime-Mutebile, who was Governor of the Bank of Uganda, the national Central Bank.
-The current Vice Chancellor is Dr. Emeka Akaezuewa.
+The first Chancellor of IUEA was Emmanuel Tumusiime-Mutebile, who was Governor of the Bank of Uganda, the national Central Bank.
+The current Vice Chancellor is Emeka Akaezuewa.

 Location

 IUEA has its main campus on a 20 acre piece of property at Kansanga, a south-eastern suburb of Kampala, Uganda's capital and largest city.
 Kansanga lies approximately 6 km, by road, southeast of the central business district of Kampala.
-The coordinates of the university campus are:0°17'05.0"N, 32°36'24.0"E (Latitude:0.284722; Longitude:32.606667).
+The coordinates of the university campus are:0°17'05.0"N, 32°36'24.0"E.